 Another plus point to using your own refillable – you are helping the planet.
 Plastic bottles are no good for the environment, so be kind to your pocket and the world.

 Tip 4: Only Buy What You Need

 Souvenirs, do you really need them?
 And do you really want to lug them around for your trip?
-If you must buy souvenirs, leave it till the end of your trip to see if you have the money and make life easier.
+If you must buy souvenirs, leave it till the end of your journey to see if you have the money and make life easier.
 Or make sure they’re small and usable on your trip.

 Alcohol, do you really need it?
 I’m not saying go tee-total, just be sensible.
-Don’t sit in the hostel, alone, drinking a litre of goon, it’s not healthy for you or your bank balance!
+Don’t sit in the hostel, alone drinking a litre of goon, it’s not healthy for you or your bank balance!
 I met a guy once who was living off the free pasta and rice that the hostel supplied, but had to have a pack of four cans every night.
-I doubt he experienced much… If there’s a group having a night out fine, let your hair down, you don’t want to miss the nightlife, that’s an experience in itself (especially if you’ve got a group of friends to experience it with)!
+I doubt he experienced much… If there’s a group having a night out fine, let your hair down, you don’t want to miss the nightlife, that’s an experience in itself (especially if you’ve got a group of friends to experience it with).
 Simple choices can make this cheaper, such as drinking the local poison, avoid bottles and share pitchers.

 Coffee and tea, are you really that dependent on caffeine?
 Luckily, a lot of hostels have free tea and coffee, so fill up a thermos flask and take it with you, but don’t go out buying it.
 All these little spends add up quick, so if you don’t need it, don’t buy it.